jeff-emporion/interview-exercise/README.md

 # Address book exercise

-Please implement RESTful API for adressbook management.
+Please implement RESTful API for adressbook(persons, their contacts and addresses) management.
 Requeriments:
   - API should have at least two resource management endpoinds
   - Data should be persisted to database